 - The division publishes monographs such as The Penn State Adviser, Advising for General Education, Student Characteristics Matter: Implications for Academic Advising, and eLion: Penn State's Comprehensive Web-Based Academic Advising System.

-The division maintains a variety of key advising websites, including the University Undergraduate Advising Handbook, Advising @ PSU, the Center for Excellence in Academic Advising, and The Mentor: An Academic Advising Journal.
+The division maintains a variety of key advising websites, including the Undergraduate Advising Handbook, Advising @ PSU, the Center for Excellence in Academic Advising, and The Mentor: An Academic Advising Journal.

 The Mentor is a peer-reviewed journal that rapidly disseminates new advising ideas and hosts discussions of advising issues.
 This initiative provides a unique vehicle for adviser development at Penn State and worldwide.
 The National Academic Advising Association selected The Mentor as an Outstanding Advising Publication Award winner (Electronic Category).